 Jacob's Family & The Tribes of Israel

-The development and evolution of the 12 tribes of Israel took place over the course of hundreds of years.
+The development and evolution of the Israel took place over the course of hundreds of years.
 The process began with the call of Abraham, and continued through the birth of Isaac.
 However, with the birth of Jacob, and subsequently his twelve sons, the tribes began to evolve and appear in the Old Testament.

 The time period involving the early patriarchs is far from being agreed upon.
 William F. Albright, one of the leading Biblical Archaeologists of his time, wavered on the dating of Abraham.
 It is generally believed Abraham lived around 2000 B.C.
 Jacob, thus, has been argued to have lived around 1850 B.C.